shivaprasaduh/shivaprasaduh.github.io/_research/research-1.md

 collection: research
 ---

-I am working on understanding the dynamics and space-time duality in these circuits of Dual-Unitary Quantum Circuits
+I am working on understanding the autocorrelation value and space-time duality in the Dual-Unitary Quantum Circuits.